 Fremantle/ 2025 West Australian state election

-Scroll down further to check out any Green Light Candidate profiles if they have nominated in your electorate.
+Scroll down further to check out any Green Light Candidate profiles who have nominated in your electorate.

 The team at Vote Climate One encourages all candidates to support the 3Rs and the Climate Rescue Accord to underpin any decisions in the West Australian House of Assembly and Legislative Council relating to action on the climate emergency.